 We believe that our children need to apply their knowledge first hand and we encourage children to take risks and to make mistakes.
 This is an essential element to develop emerging skills and train positive mental attitudes.

-We loosely use the curriculum publication called Cornerstones.
-This scheme provides the teachers with ideas and arranges the National Curriculum into Year groups.
 It is our staff team that ensures our children are receiving a broad, balanced and interesting education from Reception to Y6.

 Our Curriculum aims to: